Bibury is a small village in the south Gloucestershire Cotswolds.

 St Mary’s Church

-The local church, St Mary’s, contains some signs of Saxon origins and is a Grade I listed building.
-The churchyard itself is also notable and has been described as being “of special interest because of the remarkable survival of so many excellently carved table tombs with bale tops, and headstones with cherubs and symbolic figures of the seventeenth and eighteenth centuries”
+The local church of St Mary contains some signs of Saxon origins and is a Grade I listed building.
+The churchyard itself is also notable and has been described as being “of special interest, because of the remarkable survival of so many excellently carved table tombs with bale tops, and headstones with cherubs and symbolic figures of the seventeenth and eighteenth centuries”

 Close by is the former Bibury Court Hotel, built in 1633.
 This has been reverted back to being a private residence.

-The small water meadow across the river is known as Rack Island.
-This small parcel of land is not accessible, only wildlife free to enter, although the Swan Hotel owns the fishing rights The river is well stocked with plump, brown trout, thanks to Bibury Trout Farm and the land is owned by the National Trust, as is Arlington Row.
+The small, boggy water meadow across the river is known as Rack Isle.
+This small parcel of land is not accessible, only wildlife free to enter, although the Swan Hotel owns the fishing rights.
+The river is well stocked with plump, brown trout, thanks to Bibury Trout Farm and the land is owned by the National Trust, as is Arlington Row.

-These cottages were originally monastic wool stores, dating back to the 13th Century.
+These cottages started life as monastic wool stores, dating back to the 13th Century.

-Bibury is on the B4425 than runs from the A40 to the A417 (at Cirencester) and is about 7 miles from the Cotswolds capital.
+Bibury is on the B4425 than runs from the A40 to the A417 (at Cirencester) and is a short drive (about 7 miles) from the Cotswolds capital.
 There are bus services to the village from Cirencester.

 Perhaps owing to its popularity, Bibury does have public conveniences, unlike many other small Cotswolds villages.
 Be prepared to pay as there is a charge for entry.